Lucas-Dasilva/GraphTheorySketchPad/README.md

 ## Project summary

 I created this project as a tool to be used by graph theorist.
 The project allows for basic graph node interactions.
-Allot of graph theory concepts are easier to understand when visualized; This tool was made for that purpose.
+A lot of graph theory concepts are easier to understand when visualized; This tool was made for that purpose.

 ## Basic Examples